-Hence it is guaranteed that the equation of motion obtained from McLachlan's principle follows the exact evolution most similarily under given constraints.
+Hence it is guaranteed that the equation of motion obtained from McLachlan's principle follows the exact evolution most similarly under given constraints.
 The most appealing feature of McLachlan's principle is thus that it is a quite intuitive principle.
 Since it offers the possibility to evaluate the error directly, we can intermediately, monitoring the error, increase the number of orbitals in the truncated field operator expansion, i.e. truncate the state less, to assure accuracy of the result.
-Alternatively, to save computational costs and time, the number of orbitals can also be decreased intermediately, i.e. by truncating the state more, in particular in cases where decreasing the number of orbitals does not affect the accuracy of result significantly.
+Alternatively, to save computational costs and time, the number of orbitals can also be decreased intermediately, i.e. by truncating the state more, in particular in cases where decreasing the number of orbitals does not affect the accuracy of the result significantly.
 Our scheme, described in detail below, in which McLachlan's principle is applied, therefore offers the opportunity to dynamically adjust the truncation of field operators or the state itself properly during computational time evolution, since we can monitor the error.
-As a particular benefit, a convergence test, mandatory for MCTDHB, is unneccessary, as we can directly obtain an error which indicates automatically how well our approach describes the interacting system of bosons.

-On the other hand, the TDVP which was carried out in MCTDHB \cite{MCTDHB} requires stationarity of action $\delta S=0$.
+As a particular benefit, a continously applied convergence test, mandatory for MCTDHB, is unnecessary, as we can directly obtain an error which indicates automatically how well our approach describes the interacting system of bosons.
+In addition, the TDVP which was carried out in MCTDHB \cite{MCTDHB} requires stationarity of action, $\delta S=0$.
 This does not necessarily mean an extremum (minimum or maximum) of the action.
-Though stationary points include local extrema, the principle practically imposes only stationarity of the action: The equation of motion comes from stationary point of the action, which is not even necessarily a local minimum or maximum.
+Though stationary points include local extrema, the principle practically imposes only stationarity of the action: The equation of motion comes from a stationary point of the action, which is not even necessarily a local minimum or maximum.